ashfurrow/danger-ruby-swiftlint/README.md

 }
 ```

 Or, by passing the `no_comment` parameter, you can completely manage the commenting of issues, warnings and errors yourself.
-An example usage might be using github reviews, or custom filtering logic.
-Note: When this parameter is set to true all other parameters except `files` and `additional_swiftlint_args` are ignored.
+An example usage might be using GitHub reviews, or custom filtering logic. **Note**: When this parameter is set to `true`, all other parameters except `files` and `additional_swiftlint_args` are ignored.

 ```ruby
 swiftlint.lint_files(no_comment: true)